Advertisement

 Getting a solid night's sleep can also reduce other cardiovascular risk factors such as chronic inflammation3, high blood pressure4, and blood sugar disturbance5, according to the AHA.
 It brings mental health benefits, too, and mental health disorders can also contribute to heart disease6.

 One study conducted on nearly 7,000 U.S. adults earlier this year found that those who reported poor sleep had a higher risk of developing heart disease7, regardless of race or sex.
 In another 2022 study, older people with insomnia were significantly more likely to have had a heart attack or undergone a procedure to open blocked arteries in the past 16 months than those who did not have the sleep disorder.
-The only other risk factors that were more significant than insomnia in this research were smoking and low physical activity.
-As lead study author Lars Frojd writes in a news release8, "16% of recurrent major adverse cardiovascular events might have been avoided if none of the participants had insomnia."

-How to improve your sleep (and heart health).
+How to improve your sleep (and heart health)

 So, what does a heart-healthy night of sleep look like?
 According to the AHA, the timing, length, and quality of your sleep are all important factors to pay attention to.